PRL-PRG/r-compile-server/doc/rtype.md

 # `RType` design and debug representation

+**TODO:** This is not ideal and maybe we should change it once we actually use types.
+It seems that the types we need to represent in instructions aren't represented well in this implementation.

 `RType` represents the type of SEXPs in the IR.
 An `RType` consists of an `RValueType`, `RPromiseType`, and `missing: Troolean`. `RValueType` is the type of the value ignoring whether or not it's in a (potentially-lazy) promise or missing, `RPromiseType` determines whether said value may be or is inside a promise and promise details (laziness, known exact promise), and `missing: Troolean` determines whether the value may be or is missing.

 Nothing (`⊥`, subtype of everything else) consists of a null `RValueType`, `RPromiseType`, and `missing: Troolean`; in every other `RType`, `RPromiseType` and `missing: Troolean` are both non-null, and the type of the missing value is the only other type where `RValueType` is null Any (`⊤`, supertype of everything else) consists of an "any" `RGenericValueType` that encompasses "any" value that is a supertype of every other `RValueType`, a "maybe lazy, maybe promise-wrapped" `RPromiseType` that is also a supertype of every other `RPromiseType`, and `missing = MAYBE`.